lsiepel/openhab-addons/bundles/org.openhab.binding.solarman/README.md

 }
 ```

-Note the **readOnly="false"** part here, which will make channel accept commands and write data to invertor register.
+Note the **readOnly="false"** part here, which will make the channel accept commands and write data to the inverter register.

 ## Full Example